WAN Health Overview

 The WAN Health feature is useful when...

-WAN Health will not only help keeping the track of how all the ISP uplinks are performing across the organization, but it will also help determine connection patterns with historical uplink records.
+WAN Health will not only help with keeping the track of how ISP uplinks are performing across the organization, it will also help determine connection patterns with historical uplink records.
 By keeping track of this information, WAN Health can help administrators hold ISPs accountable for network uptime SLAs, and keep data on-hand that proves the cause of any uplink issues.

 Activating WAN Health

 WAN Health is a part of Meraki Insight, and any Insight deployment will have access to WAN Health without additional configuration/licensing.
 The WAN Health feature requires a Meraki Insight license enabled in the organization and activated for the network’s MX.
 The MX must be running on firmware version MX 14.20 or higher.
 For more information on Meraki Insight licenses, please refer to this Meraki Insight article.

 - When the last 2 hours is selected, the WAN Health dashboard will present the previous 2 hours' worth of data.